-10 Encouraging Psalms for Thanksgiving
+10 Encouraging Psalms of Praise and Thanksgiving

 Growing up, we had a Thanksgiving tradition.
 After the turkey and stuffing, the green bean casserole, and the sweet potatoes with gooey marshmallows were set steaming on the table, we’d find our seats and join hands.
 And right before the prayer my dad would ask each of us to share one thing we were thankful for.